Master of Science in Nursing in Hospice and Palliative Care

-- Applicants must also have submitted a narrative statement to the Department Chair describing their professional goals as well as any educational or professional experiences that may assist the department's admissions committee in reviewing the application.
+- Applicants must submit a narrative statement describing their professional goals as well as any educational or professional experiences that may assist the department's admissions committee in reviewing the application.

 - Applicants must have a grade of C+ or higher in an undergraduate statistics course.

-- The application deadline for the Summer term is March 1.
+- The application deadline for the Fall term is August 1.